LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers: Designing Analyst-wise Checklist for Security Report Evaluation

 \subsection{Refinement through Expert Review and Evaluation Tests}

-The effectiveness of the constructed checklist was examined through expert review and a small-scale application test.
-First, three SOC domain experts reviewed the checklist and provided feedback on whether they would be willing to use it in practice, whether it helps prevent omissions during review, and whether its contents are consistent with the activities that should be performed in a SOC.
-Specifically, we received comments grounded in actual SOC practice, such as: “It is not the SOC’s role to prescribe concrete response actions, but they are expected to provide their assessment; therefore, such strictness should not be directly reflected in the checklist items.”
-Based on these results, we added, merged, and refined the wording of several items, conducted a second round of review, and, with reference to the Delphi method \cite{rose2022co}, selected as consensus items those that at least two of the three experts evaluated as useful.
+The checklist is finalized by expert review by SOC practitioners and application tests.
+This approach is a general method for constructing evaluation checklists~\cite{hales2008development}.
+First, three SOC practitioners reviewed the checklist and provided feedback on whether it is practical, whether it helps prevent omissions during review, and whether its contents are consistent with operations that should be performed within a SOC.
+Specifically, we received comments grounded in actual SOC practice: “It is not the SOC’s role to prescribe concrete response actions, but they are expected to provide assessment; therefore, such strictness should not be directly reflected in the checklist items.”
+Based on these results, we refined the wording of several items and conducted a second round of review with reference to the Delphi method~\cite{rose2022co}.
+We then selected as consensus items those that at least two of the three SOC practitioners evaluated as useful.

-As a final validation step, one of the three experts and one of the authors with more than seven years of SOC-related experience independently applied the checklist to ten real-world security alert analysis reports.
-For each checklist item, they rated the extent to which it was satisfied on a five-point scale and recorded the results.
-For items where their ratings diverged substantially in direction, e.g., one judged the item to be largely satisfied while the other judged it to be not satisfied, they reconciled their interpretations and refined the item descriptions and wording accordingly.
+As a final validation step, one of the three SOC practitioners and one of the authors, who have more than seven years of SOC-related experience, independently applied the checklist to ten real-world analysis reports for security alerts.
+For each checklist item, they rated it on a five-point Likert scale.
+Then, for items where their ratings substantially differ from each other, e.g., one judged the item to be largely satisfied while the other judged it to be not satisfied, they reconciled their interpretations and refined the item descriptions and wording accordingly.

 We confirmed that for more than 60\% of the checklist items, the two raters agreed on the direction of judgment, i.e., whether the item was satisfied or not, and we then finalized the checklist.
 Table~\ref{tab:checklistsample} shows a subset of the checklist with mappings to the evaluation criteria.
 The complete checklist and checklist item types are provided in Table~\ref{tab:checklistsample_type} and Table~\ref{tab:checklistitems}.